Welcome to MS Workouts'

-LORI MAYOR DNP, FNP, MSN, RN, MSCN
+LORI MAYER DNP, FNP, MSN, RN, MSCN

 She holds a Doctor of Nursing Practice degree (DNP), is currently MS-certified, Chair for the IOMSN Research Committee, member of the editorial board of the International Journal of MS Care and Chair of the editorial board for LiveWiseMS.
 She is committed to enhancing the role of nursing in the care of MS patients and empowering nurses through education and the expansion of nursing research.

 Thirteen trials met the inclusion criteria; nine used dosing consistent with recommended guidelines.
 Overall, six studies reported significant between-group strength improvements, and four reported within-group changes.
-Four studies reported significant between-group gait improvements for gait speed and/or endurance, and two reported within-group changes
+Four studies reported significant between-group gait improvements for gait speed and/or endurance, and two reported within-group changes.

 This randomized study provides evidence that MST (Maximum Strength Training) is effective in augmenting the magnitude of efferent motor output of spinal motor neurons in MS patients, alleviating some neuromuscular symptoms linked to the disease.